matswatso/CampusNextDoor/README.md

+Created by Matthew Watson and Alex Jorgensen

 ## CampusNextDoor Review App

+The Demo Video for this project is here https://drive.google.com/file/d/1vHI4n7UP2TKDWg3xCJKmFo6FOzJxaCQY/view?usp=sharing

 The app is a UMD facilities rating app similar to Yelp.
 It allows users to leave ratings